 Months later after my “crash course” I came back in the status of “adopted” daughter but with an interesting twist.
 I found myself in the fast-track relationship with Zeliha Hanım’s son, Özgür.

-As I was fussing with my potato fritters at the kitchen Zeliha Hanım came by, inspected the process which got to the frying stage and without words took over the second frying pen.
+As I was fussing with my potato fritters at the kitchen, Zeliha Hanım came by, inspected the process that got to the frying stage and without words took over the second frying pan.
 She inquired about the ingredients and suggested, “You can also add some white cheese for flavor and soda for more puffy texture“.
 As much as I appreciated her sharing the expertise I kept wondering – are the two of us too many at the kitchen?
-I was still under the impression of the morning instance when I was making eggs for Özgür and myself because everyone one had already had their breakfast.
+I was still under the impression of the morning instance when I was making eggs for Özgür and myself because everyone else had already finished their breakfast.
 Zeliha Hanım inquired what I was up to and recommended twinkling the proportions of the ingredients.
 So I thought – is this how it is going to be to ensure the standard of the food the beloved son is getting from my hands?
 What else but food will have to be up to the standard?

 Former national athlete and a police officer, Zeliha Hanım is a woman of many talents, enormous charisma and tremendous energy.
 Those talents, charisma and energy ensured that she retired from her previous careers just to start another one – that of a host and cook at her farmhouse in Sapanca.
 She is one of those who have not got a formal training as a chef but still turns world-class food with great ease and dedication.
-You would imagine she is a recognized authority in many domains and you should watch her when the local officials get together for a meal at her property and how she is presiding at the all male table.
+You would imagine she is a recognized authority in many domains, and you should watch her when the local officials get together for a meal at her property – she is presiding at the all-male table.
 “A very strong mother he’s got“, Özgür’s friend told me as if hinting “Watch out, girl”.